 There is a lot going on here that you need to be aware of.
 Not all online ammo retailers offer free shipping.
 And, just because they might does NOT mean you’re getting the best price.

-Free shipping has a psychological affect on the shopper.
+Free shipping has a psychological effect on the shopper.
 Because they think they’re getting something for free they’re more inclined to buy.
 Nothing is ever free, though.
 The price of the shipping has to be worked into the price of the item.

 You may think that an item with free shipping will be cheaper, but it’s not always true.
 Always check and compare prices to make sure you’re getting the cheapest price possible.